f5devcentral/adaptiveapps/resources/f5xc-aws-icap/README.md

 ```

 > **_Note:_**
-> *This deploys to the US F5XC Region, please refer to
+> *This deploys to the US F5 XC Region, please refer to
 > [F5 Distributed Cloud Site](https://docs.cloud.f5.com/docs/ves-concepts/site) for more details on deployed edges
 > and regions.*